Keeping what you say between us

 - we call an ambulance because at that time you appear to be unable to make decisions for yourself or become unconscious and you have told us where you are

-- after discussion with you, we may contact other relevant services if you share information (such as phone number or location) which identifies a child or vulnerable adult who is at risk of serious harm
+- after discussion with you, we may contact other relevant services if you share information (such as a name and an address, or other specific location) which identifies a child or vulnerable adult who is at risk of serious harm

 - you threaten the safety of our volunteers or the delivery of our service, for example by making it difficult for other people to get hold of us.